-If you're a marketing professional who is out of work, don't panic.
-While job posts in your sector are down 50 percent compared to this time last year, your skills will be more important than ever in industries that are experiencing a hiring boom, and competition for open roles will be fierce.
+If you’re a marketing professional who is out of work, don’t panic.
+Your skills will be more important than ever in industries that are experiencing a hiring boom, and competition for open roles will be fierce.

 That’s why it’s critical to start looking for work now.
 When the COVID-19 crisis is behind us and the expanded unemployment benefits end, the job market will be full of others looking to find a job.
 Let’s take a look at how you can identify and highlight your transferable skills in your resume so that you can outshine the competition.